schematics/schematics/docs/index.rst

   $ pip install schematics

-See our :doc:`install` guide for more detail.
+See the :doc:`install` for more detail.

 .. include:: toc.rst

-.. _development:

 Development
 ===========